Shadrock/online-GIS-programming-course/Week_1/README.md

 We’re going to combine everything we’ve learned into a more complex problem to solve.

 OpenFlights distribute databases for both airline locations and airline route details.
 You can download the routes database “routes.dat” from the OpenFlights data page.
 This database stores every unique flight route that OpenFlights knows about.
 Take a moment to look at the fields available in the routes data (listed on the OpenFlights page.)
+Again, if for some reason, you can't access the OpenFlights page or download the data, there is an [archived data set in the data folder of this tutorial](data/routes.dat).

 By using both data sources, we can calculate how far each route travels and then plot a histogram showing the distribution of distances flown.